alext-sap/lx-collabo/docs/template/00_general_references.md

 # General References

+Refer to the references listed here for guidelines on general linguistic rules and general and industry terminology.

 ## Linguistic References

-The official standard references for spelling, wording and grammar are:
+The standard references for grammar, punctuation, spelling, and style are:

-*Add here a list of language references for spelling, grammar, punctuation.
-If any of those references take precedence, specify.*
+- *Add here linguistic references.
+Specify their priority, if any.*

 If the standards in the listed references and the SAP Translation Style Guide contradict each other, the standards in the SAP Translation Style Guide take priority.